Fall 2022-Summer 2023 AY23 (pdf)

 Conveniently located across the street from the METRO Transit Center at the corner of Fannin and Pressler in the Texas Medical Center.
 The building offers five floors of parking (to be paid by the student and is just minutes away from bus and rail stops.

-The Visa office provides the following services for non-U.S. citizens at MD Anderson:
+The department provides the following services for non-U.S. citizens at MD Anderson:

 - Processing of non-immigrant and immigrant visa applications sponsored by the institution